sourcey/libsourcey/doc/api-net.md

 Connects to the given peer IP address.

 Throws an exception if the address is malformed.
 Connection errors can be handled via the [Error](#structscy_1_1Error) signal.

+#### `public virtual void connect(const std::string & host,uint16_t port)`

+Resolves and connects to the given host address.

+Throws an Exception if the host is malformed.
+Since the DNS callback is asynchronous implementations need to listen for the [Error](#structscy_1_1Error) signal for handling connection errors.

 #### `public virtual void close()`